Adam Hart-Davis

 Adam John Hart-Davis (born 4 July 1943) is an English scientist, author, photographer, historian and broadcaster.
 He presented the BBC television series Local Heroes and What the Romans Did for Us, the latter spawning several spin-off series involving the Victorians, the Tudors, the Stuarts and the Ancients.
 He was also a co-presenter of Tomorrow's World, and presented Science Shack.

 Hart-Davis was awarded an Honorary Fellowship of the Royal Photographic Society in 2007.

 Personal life

 Hart-Davis was born and brought up in Henley-on-Thames, the youngest child of the publisher Sir Rupert Hart-Davis (1907–1999) and his second wife, Catherine Comfort Borden-Turner.
 He was educated at St Andrew's Preparatory School, near Pangbourne, and then at Eton College, before reading chemistry at Merton College, Oxford.
 He then took a PhD degree in organometallic chemistry at the University of York and spent three years as a post-doctoral scholar at the University of Alberta in Canada.
 Subsequently, he worked at the Oxford University Press, editing science texts and chess manuals.
-In 2004 he was awarded an honorary degree (Doctor of Letters) from the University of Bath.
+In 2004 he was awarded an honorary degree (Doctor of Letters) by the University of Bath.

-He was married to Adrienne Alpin (m.
-1965–1995), with whom he had two sons, Damon and Jason.
-His second wife is psychologist Dr. Susan Blackmore, whom he married on 19 June 2010.
-His siblings are the journalist Duff Hart-Davis and Bridget, the dowager Lady Silsoe.
-He is an uncle of the journalist Alice Hart-Davis.